Trung-Dan-Phan/data-science-portfolio/README.md

 ![l'oreal](docs/l'oreal.png)

-* Conducted marketing mix modeling (MMM) using Google Meridian, analyzing $10M+ in A&P investments and isolating their impact on offline & online sales, achieving an R² of 0.81.
+* Conducted marketing mix modeling using Google Meridian, analyzing $10M+ in A&P investments and isolating their impact on offline & online sales between 2022 and 2023, achieving an R² of 0.81.
 * Engineered ad stock effects, diminishing returns, and lagged variables to improve predictive accuracy, selecting the top 20 significant drivers from 60+ variables via forward selection.
-* Analyzed ROI across 20 marketing channels by comparing incremental revenue vs. annual investment, identifying trends and assessing short- vs. long-term effects
+* Analyzed ROI across 20 marketing channels by comparing incremental revenue vs annual investment, identifying trends and assessing short-term and long-term effects.
-* Identified saturation points and optimized response curves, providing data-driven budget allocation recommendations.
-* Collaborated with a team of 6 to analyze findings and present actionable insights to L’Oréal data scientists & marketing officers, supporting strategic marketing evaluations.
+* Collaborated with a team of 6 to analyze saturation points and optimize response curves, providing data-driven budget allocation recommendations to L’Oréal data scientists & marketing officers, supporting strategic marketing evaluations.

 ![response curves](docs/response_curves.png)

 ### Eleven Strategy Data Challenge - AI-Driven Client Selection for Luxury Events (January 2025)

 ![eleven](docs/eleven.png)

-* Designed and developed an AI-driven client selection model within one week, leveraging 3 datasets to optimize event marketing strategies.
+* Designed a commercial proposal of an AI-driven client selection model within one week, leveraging 3 datasets to optimize luxury event marketing strategies.
-* Segmented 30K clients into 7 clusters using 10 key features, improving event targeting and engagement.
-* Leveraged a 50K+ transaction dataset to measure the causal impact of event invitations on revenue, applying Causal ML techniques.
+* Leveraged a 50K+ transaction dataset to measure the causal impact of event invitations on revenue by comparing pre-event and post-event client spendings.
 * Achieved 92% accuracy in predicting event attendance probability with a Logistic Regression model, enhancing invitation precision.
-* Developed an interactive Streamlit app that enables marketing teams to generate a list of high-potential clients to invitate, improving event attendance efficiency.
+* Developed an interactive Streamlit app that enables marketing teams to generate a list of high-potential clients to invite, improving event attendance efficiency.
-* Awarded best commercial proposal among 7 teams by senior data consultants for its innovative and data-driven approach.

 ![Client List Generator](docs/streamlit_client_list_generator.png)